Foundation Models for Science

 SDO-FM (in partnership with NASA and Google Cloud) is a multi-model foundation model of our Sun that aggregates solar magnetic data and multi-band images of the Sun’s atmosphere into the embedding space.

 SDO-FM uses the SDOML V2 analysis ready data product.
-A live inference stream can be viewed here: http://sdomldemo.org/

-An overview of SDOML V2 can be viewed here:
+An overview of SDOML V2 can be viewed here: https://www.youtube.com/watch?v=5KNFmnyWRQk

 SAR-FM (in partnership with the LSA, Lux Provide and ESA) is a foundation model trained using synthetic aperture radar (SAR) data to generalize across geographic regions, for a broad range of downstream applications.